Csjg2002/Munch-Mob-Madness/README.md

 Munch Mob Madness offers a fast-paced, arcade-style driving experience that emphasises a combination of speed, precision driving, and precise navigation through a bustling cityscape filled with shortcuts and different types of obstacles.

+I was the solo programmer on this project.

 <br />

 <h2>In-game Screenshots:</h2>